Sewage sludge treatment at Garmerwolde wastewater treatment plant

 New sludge cake transfer

 In April 2024, J&H will start building the new sludge cake transfer facility.
 To do this, they will first build a temporary facility.
 This will allow two trailers to be filled with sludge cake at the same time.
 The existing sludge cake transfer facility will then be demolished.
 The new sludge cake transfer facility will be built on the site of the old one.
-The filter presses will be fitted with new troughs and transport screws that will be connected to the temporary facility.
+The filter presses will be fitted with new troughs and screw conveyors that will be connected to the temporary facility.
 The entire facility will be ready for use at the end of April 2024.
-The sludge cake will then be transported by trailer trucks to the SNON processing site.
+The sludge cake will then be transported by trailer lorries to the SNON processing site.

 Effects of the new sludge cake transfer